-• Construct a geodesic from the origin in an arbitrary direction such as the direction of one of the incident edges.

-- Construct the other half of that geodesic by extending it through the origin in the reverse direction using the procedure outlined in theorem 2. - Parametrize that geodesic by the arclength parameter at regular intervals to obtain a sequence of sample points. - At each sample point on the first geodesic, construct a perpendicular geodesic and extend it in both directions. - Parametrize each of the geodesics constructed in the previous step by the arclength parameter at regular intervals.
+- Construct a geodesic from the origin in an arbitrary direction such as the direction of one of the incident edges. - 2.
+Construct the other half of that geodesic by extending it through the origin in the reverse direction using the procedure outlined in theorem 2. - 3.
+Parametrize that geodesic by the arclength parameter at regular intervals to obtain a sequence of sample points. - 4.
+At each sample point on the first geodesic, con-